avajs/ava/docs/common-pitfalls.md

 Use the `concurrency` flag to limit the number of processes ran.
 For example, if your service plan allows 5 clients, you should run AVA with `concurrency=5` or less.

-## Async operations
+## Asynchronous operations

-You may be running an async operation inside a test and wondering why it's not finishing.
-If your async operation uses promises, you should return the promise:
+You may be running an asynchronous operation inside a test and wondering why it's not finishing.
+If your asynchronous operation uses promises, you should return the promise:

 ```js
 test(t => {